-INNOVATIVE CEMENT STORAGE FACILITY
+CEMENT STORAGE FACILITY

-To further make our operations as efficient as possible, the Davenport Plant has begun construction of a cement storage dome and will be fully operational in March 2023.
-Once completed the dome will provide significant additional storage, allowing Continental Cement to largely replace previously used winter storage barges.
-It results in a safer and more efficient operation at Davenport, IA and will improve Continental Cement's ability to serve its customers.
+To further make our operations as efficient as possible, the Davenport Plant completed construction of a cement storage dome.
+The storage dome provides our Davenport Plant significant additional storage, allowing Continental Cement to replace previously used winter storage barges.
+It results in a safer and more efficient operation at Davenport, IA and improves Continental Cement's ability to serve its customers.

-"The investment by Summit Materials of approximately \$30 million in the largest cement storage dome in North America, represents a strong vote of confidence in Continental Cement and a commitment to sustained operations and investment in the State of Iowa," commented David Loomes, President of Continental Cement.
+"The significant investment by Summit Materials in one of the largest cement storage domes in North America, represents a strong vote of confidence in Continental Cement and a commitment to sustained operations and investment in the State of Iowa," commented David Loomes, President of Continental Cement.
 "We are proud to have partnered with several of our customers in using our low carbon cement ("PLC") in the concrete mixes that form part of the dome.
 As a clear leader in our industry, Continental Cement became the first US cement producer to switch all production to PLC - this is consistent with our commitment to Sustainability and the path to Carbon neutrality."